by Liz Jansen

 - Synergy.
 Coming together to create a third distinct being, i.e. the partnership, your energy, strength and effectiveness are far greater than the sum of the parts.
 This radiates beyond the time you’re together, leaving a legacy trail.
 Whether the relationship is personal or professional, synergy is an unmistakable byproduct of an interdependent relationship.

 - Responsiveness.
 One partner’s desires cannot take precedence at the expense of the other.
 Quite often they’re not on the same schedule, but if one has an immediate need, it must be addressed.
-If your bike needs refuelling, you got to stop and gas up.
+If your bike needs refueling, you got to stop and gas up.
 If you need a break, even though your bike’s gas tank may be full, it’s time to pull off the road.

 - Communication.
 It takes effort from both parties to communicate in a manner that gets the point across, enhances effectiveness and averts misunderstandings.
 Accomplish this through active listening, focus in the moment, attention to nonverbal signals and remaining open to the needs and desires of the other.

 - Awareness.
 As you get to know each other, you become more cognizant of the other’s strengths and shadows.
 If you’re open and receptive, by understanding each other, you also learn about yourself.
-This enables you to grow both as an individual and as as an individual and as a partnership.
+This enables you to grow both as an individual and as an individual and as a partnership.

 - Tolerance.
 Riding a motorcycle is not always comfortable.
 Nor are relationships.
 There are times when you need to be willing to tolerate discomfort to get to your destination, as long as safety isn’t compromised.
 Patience, compassion, focusing on common ground and keeping your eye on the goal will get you there.